andyglick/eclipselink-temporal-2012/README.md

 Given that I prefer Eclipselink to Hibernate and being interested in Temporal Database issues for a long time I thought to get it out of their git and brush it off.
 So I have moved it to github and am in the process of migrating the code to a Maven build.

-I've been working woith the temportal-entity-example module.
+I've been working with the temportal-entity-example module.

 I've been stumbling around a small number of issues but hope to make fairly rapid progress.